 Emergency Mars Mission (7th-12th)

 Students form NASA mission control teams to plan a colonizing operation to Mars.
-Tasks include selecting launch dates, rocket type, and diverse crew members.
+Tasks include selecting launch dates, rocket type, and crew members.
 Their mission is then tested against rigorous scenarios to determine the rate of success and survival.

 SPOC Planetarium Programs